OpenDevICON/opendevicon/docs/testBasicToken.md

 class SampleToken(IRC2):
     pass
 ```
 > We inherit IRC2 from ODIContracts/token/IRC2 in our SampleToken.
-So the structure must be maintained.
+So the structure must be maintained to avoid *Invalid Path Errors*.

-Make a new python notebook, and follow the steps as mentioned in **SCORE Interaction**.
+Make a new python notebook outside the project directory, and follow the steps as mentioned in **SCORE Interaction**.

  Now you should have deployer_wallet and caller_wallet address.
 Load test ICX to deployer_wallet address. caller_wallet will be used as a random wallet to test methods.